 Description

-The memorial stands in the churchyard, opposite the Church of St Michael and All Angels (Grade II*) and the adjacent Verger’s Cottage and Manor House (both Grade II-listed).
-It comprises a tall stone Latin cross standing on a substantial rectangular plinth, on a square single-stepped base.
-On the north-west face of the cross is a sword carved in relief.
+The West Overton War Memorial is located in the churchyard, directly opposite the Church of St Michael and All Angels, which is also a listed building, as well as the nearby Verger’s Cottage and Manor House, both of which are Grade II-listed.
+The memorial features a tall stone Latin cross that stands on a substantial rectangular plinth, which is set on a square single-stepped base.
+A sword is carved in relief on the north-west face of the cross.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.